 - $2,799 model: 2.3GHz 8-core Intel Core i9 (9th generation) processor, 16GB of memory, 1TB SSD, Intel UHD Graphics 630 integrated graphics, 4GB Radeon Pro 5500M discrete graphics

 What is it good for?
 If you have a heavy workload, the MacBook Pro has the power to handle it, no sweat.
 Video production, graphics and animation, serious data crunching—you name it, the MacBook Pro is built for it.
 The MacBook Pro isn’t as powerful as a desktop computer, but it is strong enough to serve as your only computer.

-Save some money and buy refurbished: Check Apple’s Refurbished and Clearance online store for stock of the 2018 15-inch MacBook Pro.
+Save some money and buy refurbished: Apple’s Refurbished and Clearance online store has a few MacBook Pro models for sale.
+You can also check for stock of the 2019 15-inch MacBook Pro.
 While not brand new, these gently-used laptops have been refurbished to Apple’s strict guidelines and are like new.
 Plus, you can save some money.
 The inventory fluctuates a lot, however, and it’s possible that you wil only find older models.

 Macworld’s buying advice: Picking a MacBook Pro is a little complicated, not just because of the size differences, but the differences between the features offered within each size category.

-The 15-inch $2,799 MacBook Pro with Touch Bar is the laptop with all the bells and whistles.
+The 16-inch $2,799 MacBook Pro is the laptop with all the bells and whistles.
 It’s the one for the most demanding users, who will like the hefty discrete graphics card.

 Because the new MacBook Pros rely on Thunderbolt 3, you’re going to need to stock up of adapters to connect items like an external display, hard drive, and more.
 We have a MacBook Pro Thunderbolt 3 adapter guide to help you find the ones you need.